Book now

 How tall do I need to be to use the rides?

-Visitors must be at least 1m tall to ride the flumes at Splashdown Quaywest
+Visitors must be at least 1m tall to ride the flumes at Splashdown Quaywest main waterpark.

 Do your slides have a weight limit?

-Mesasure your BMI using the NHS Healthy Weights calculator
+Measure your BMI using the NHS Healthy Weights calculator

 If I am pregnant or have health problems can I ride the flumes?

 Our rides are not suitable for visitors who are pregnant, recovering from recent surgery, injury or suffer from heart, back or neck problems, recurrent or pre-existing condtions.
 Visitors who have recently suffered from sickness and diarrhoea symptoms should wait 48 hours since their last episode before visiting the waterpark.
-WE REQUEST THAT YOU DO NOT ATTEND THE WATERPARK IF YOU HAVE SYMPTOMS OF CORONAVIRUS.

 Do I need to be able to swim?